 Gold Coast light rail services are prone to disruption too - see, for instance, http://www.brisbanetimes.com.au/queensland/gold-coast-trams-suspended-after-collision-20161009-gry5sm.html.
 And on 15 January 2017, a tram derailed after striking a fire truck, blocking both tracks.
 If the derailed tram had travelled one metre further, it would have struck a pole which supported overhead power lines.

-A strategy to turn George St into "Sydney's major boulevard and a world-class destination for walking, shopping and dining" has been published in draft as George St 2020.
+A strategy to turn George St into "Sydney's major boulevard and a world-class destination for walking, shopping and dining" was published in draft as George St 2020.
 It is unrealistic - the authors have overlooked such boring details as maintaining essential access for daily shop deliveries, occasional heavy deliveries and emergency vehicles.

 Sydney has a long history of parkland being filched for other purposes.
 This can happen gradually over many years.
 While sport might seem a valid reason for appropriating parkland, consider the case of Wentworth Park (between Pyrmont-Ultimo and Glebe), much of which is now a greyhound track and associated grandstands.